my-devices/sample-influxdb-connector/README.md

 # sample-influxdb-connector
-A sample plugin for macchina.io Remote Manager server that writes device properties into an InfluxDB database.
+A sample plugin for macchina.io REMOTE Server that writes device properties into an InfluxDB database.